JeffGregorio/LibAG/README.md

 }
 ```

-*Note we replace even Arduino's `digitalWrite()` with faster, low-level alternatives to clearing and setting pins on (in this case) `PORTB`'s pin 0 directly.
-That's after configuring the pin as an output using the port's data direction register `DDRB`.*
+*Note we replace even Arduino's `digitalWrite()` with slightly faster, low-level alternatives to clearing and setting pins on (in this case) `PORTB`'s pin 0.
+That's after configuring the pin as an output by setting the corresponding bit in the port's data direction register `DDRB`.*

-## 4 Fixed Point Format
+## 4 Fixed Point Formats

 Due to the AVR processors' lack of dedicated hardware for floating point math, we use fixed point math whenever efficiency is critical, as in our sampling ISRs or any processing or parameter setting operation that's called from an ISR.
+A 32-bit floating point addition, for example, costs about 7&#956;s on an ATmega328P compared to a 32-bit integer addition's 2&#956;s.

 Fixed point uses integer types, only we *treat* them as representing non-integer values over fixed intervals, and the processor's integer arithmetic logic unit (ALU) is none the wiser.
 We just have to take a few extra precautions concerning precision and integer overflow.

+Here I'll use the 8-bit fixed point types to illustrate, but `FixedPoint.h` contains analogous functions for 16- and 32-bit fixed point types.

 ### 4.1 Unsigned (UQ8, UQ16, UQ32)